Wild Tu Lan Cave Explorer Tour

 Items to bring on Wild Tu Lan Cave Explorer tour

 Cave tours in Vietnam will cross a variety of terrains and customers will be asked to prepare suitable clothing for safety and comfort.
 Clothing should be good for trekking in the jungle, river crossings, or exploring the cave as well as avoiding dangers and risks from sharp rocks, snakes, insects, or poison ivy.
-Visitors need to choose a good, well-fitting pair of shoes for steep rocky terrain and they should not be waterproof, as during river crossings they will hold water inside.
+Visitors need to choose a good and well-fitting pair of shoes for steep rocky terrain.

 You need to prepare